elastic/elastic-agent/docs/component-specs.md

 ### `shippers` (list of strings, input only)

 The shipper types this input supports.
-Inputs of this type can target any output type supported by the shippers in this list, as long as the output policy includes `use_shipper: true`.
+Inputs of this type can target any output type supported by the shippers in this list, as long as the output policy includes `shipper.enabled: true`.
 If an input supports more than one shipper implementing the same output type, then Agent will prefer the one that appears first in this list.

 ### `runtime.preventions`